rust-lang/rust/text/0000-dropck-param-eyepatch.md

 Advantages of fn-drop-with-where-clauses:

-  * It completely sidesteps the [hygiene issue][attributes-lack-hygiene].

-  * If the eyepatch attribute is to be limited to identifiers (type parameters) and lifetimes, then this approach is more expressive, since it would allow one to put type-projections into the constraints.
+  * Since the eyepatch attribute is to be limited to type and lifetime parameters, this approach is more expressive, since it would allow one to put type-projections into the constraints.